Nikola Vucevic Player Props: Bulls vs. Lakers

-Nikola Vucevic's Chicago Bulls match up versus the Los Angeles Lakers at 3:30 PM ET on Sunday.
+Nikola Vucevic will hope to make a difference for the Chicago Bulls on Wednesday at 8:00 PM ET, versus the Los Angeles Lakers.

-Let's break down Vucevic's prop bets, and some stats and trends to help you select good wagers.
+Let's break down Vucevic's prop bets, and some stats and trends to help you find good wagers.

 Nikola Vucevic Prop Bets vs. the Lakers